-Our private career coaching program has been extremely effective in certain situations and we do occasionally accept requests from international students interested in improving their chances of securing full-time jobs or internships in the U.S. There are some cases, however, in which private career coaching would not help your case and may result in a waste of both time and money.
+Our private career coaching program has been extremely effective in certain situations (be sure to read our student testimonials at the bottom of this page) and we do occasionally accept requests from international students interested in improving their chances of securing full-time jobs or internships in the U.S. There are some cases, however, in which private career coaching would not help your case and may result in a waste of both time and money.
 To find out if private coaching may be right for you, sign-up for a one-time 20 min. free consultation by filling out the CONTACT US form below.
 Tell us about your job search goals and challenges, and why you feel you have not been successful.
 Your comments and questions are confidential and will not be published on our website.
 Upon receiving your information we will schedule a call with you to analyze your case and ask you additional questions.
 We will then tell you whether or not you may be a good candidate for our private coaching program.

 We rely on the methodologies described in The International Advantage Get Noticed.
 Get Hired! to generate job search plans that fit the unique needs of the international students we work individually with.